Nella Donati: Biography

 Nella is associated with the Frescobaldi family.
 She was married to Forese Donati and they had one daughter named Ghita.
 In 1296, Forese died in Florence, and Nella became a widow.
 She has been described to be young at Forese's death.
-She is not known to have ever remarried.
+She is not known to have remarried.
 Nella is also associated with the Ghibellines, according to Dante's writings.

 In the works of Dante Alighieri

 Dante's Tenzone with Forese

 A key to understanding the literary reception of Nella Donati is through Dante's tenzone with Forese.
 This tenzone is composed of sonnets that Dante used to comment on Forese.
 In this tenzone, Dante uses a negative tone to address Forese and Nella.
 Interpretations focus on the importance of the fact that most of his tenzone poems were written in Florence, which emphasizes how much he connects Nella and her husband to the city.
 Dante describes Nella by her unattractive and loud cough.
 He represents her as a cold and harsh woman, no matter the weather.
 He insults Nella but attributes her poor behavior to Forese's effects on her.